-Difficulties may persist in adulthood: it has been observed that among adults with intellectual disabilities, those with autism had more severe feeding and mealtime challenges such as food selectivity and refusal than did those without autism.
+The problem is that those difficulties are likely to persist in adulthood: among adults with intellectual disabilities, those with autism have more severe feeding and mealtime challenges such as food selectivity and refusal than those without autism.

 There are a variety of causes that will impact an ASD child’s capacity and desire to develop a varied food repertoire.

 ASD children may be unwell.
 They may experience discomfort yet may not be able to express it.
 The signs can be minuscule but behaviour can be a tale-tell.
 For example, parents need to check for constipation and wind, because gastrointestinal discomfort is quite common among children with ASD.
 Moreover, children are more likely to suffer from food intolerance and allergies than their peers.
 If in doubt it is best to get a referral to an allergist or a gastroenterologist.

 They may lack the skills they need to eat.
 For example, they may have low muscle tone and therefore a lack of oral motor skills to eat challenging foods and textures.
 When there is delayed speech, it is worth checking with a Speech-Language Pathologist and get them to perform an oral-motor examination of your child.

 Anxiety, medication, and nutrition

 Adults with ASD often say that anxiety is worse than ASD itself.
 Anxiety, stress and medication can all impact appetite.
 Nutrition once impacted, may, in turn, affect appetite.